kyoung5503/Project_2_About_ME/README.md

 * Occasional Video Editing

 # Gaming
 Some could say that I have an addiction to gaming.
-Maybe i do.
+Maybe I do.
+For perspective, I have around 600+ hours in Rainbow Six, and possibly 1000+ in Minecraft.
 ![rainbow](https://venturebeat.com/wp-content/uploads/2020/02/r6s-14.png?resize=1024%2C578&strip=all) ![minecraft](https://media.mojang.com/blog-image/2c34ca1217c7d95e76a6f8d646adf9208f78145a/blogmcnet.png)
 Some of my favorite games consist of; Mineraft, Rainbow Six Siege, ARK Survival Evolved, Call of Duty Franchise, and GTA V.

-I've been playing games since i was little, and I grew up around Call of Duty.
-Since then, I've tried playing a handful of different games, and I've grown on to just about anything that has good gameplay and story to it.
+I've been playing games since I was little, and I grew up mostly around Call of Duty.
+Since then, I've tried playing a handful of different games, and I've grown on to just about anything that has good gameplay and/or story to it.
 I like to think that I've become good at FPS's though I'm not pro level.
-I play most;y to have fun and spend time with friends.
+I play mostly to have fun and spend time with friends.

 To be fully honest, gaming is the easiest pass time for me, and I want to be able to keep playing as long as I can get all of my school tasks out of thr way first.
 School always comes before games, no matter what.